aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ???+ warning "Warning: Large responses with DynamoDB persistence layer"
     When using this utility with DynamoDB, your function's responses must be [smaller than 400KB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html#limits-items){target="_blank"}.

     Larger items cannot be written to DynamoDB and will cause exceptions.
+If your response exceeds 400kb, consider using Redis as your persistence layer.

 ???+ info "Info: DynamoDB"
     Each function invocation will generally make 2 requests to DynamoDB.
 If the